ktaka-ccmp/google-oauth2-example/Detailed.md

 * UserLogin: a component to show the "Sign with Google button" and "Google One Tap."
 * RequireAuth: a wrapper component redirecting an unauthenticated user to the login page.

-Here are some detailed explanations regarding key features.
+Here are some of the key features in AuthProvider.js.

-Create an axios instance, which always sends credential.
+Create an axios instance, which always sends credential if it's available.
 The interceptor redirects to "/login" when data fetching from the API server fails with 403.

 ~~~